rcy0228/azure-spring-cloud-training/08-build-a-spring-cloud-gateway/README.md

 ## Task 4 : Deploy the application

-1. You can now build your "gateway" project and send it to Azure Spring Cloud:
+1. Run the below command to build your "gateway" project and send it to Azure Spring Cloud:

 ```bash
 cd gateway